-For DDS measures, the numerator is the number of patients identified from the eligible population who meet the numerator criteria.
-The criteria are specified by MNCM in the 2020 MY DDS Guides and technical specifications.
+For DDS/PIPE measures, the numerator is the number of patients identified from the eligible population who meet the numerator criteria.
 Clinical quality data the medical group submits is used to calculate the numerator; this data is verified through MNCM's validation process.